 The Company has a nonqualified stock option plan for certain key employees and officers of the Company.
 This plan provides for the granting of nonqualified options to purchase shares of common stock in the Company.
 No option may be granted under this plan for less than the fair market value of the common stock, defined by the plan as the average of the highest reported asked price and the lowest reported bid price, on the date of the grant.
-While the vesting period and the termination date for the employee plan options are determined when options are granted, all such employee options outstanding at December 31, 2010 were issued with a vesting period of three years and expire seven years after issuance.
-At December 31, 2010 there were 504,200 shares available for future grants under this plan.
+The benefits or amounts that may be received by or allocated to any particular officer or employee of the Company under this plan will be determined in the sole discretion of the Company's board of directors or its personnel and compensation committee.
+While the vesting period and the termination date for the employee plan options are determined when options are granted, all such employee options outstanding at December 31, 2011 were issued with a vesting period of three years and expire seven years after issuance.
+At December 31, 2011 there were 826,400 shares available for future grants under this plan.